Inguinal Hernia Repair: Before Your Surgery

 What is inguinal hernia repair?

-Inguinal hernia repair is a type of surgery.
-An inguinal hernia is a bulge under the skin in your groin.
-It happens when there is a weak spot in the groin muscle and a piece of the intestines or tissue pokes through the muscle.
+Inguinal hernia repair fixes a condition in your groin called a hernia, which is a bulge under the skin.
+A hernia happens when you have a weak spot in the groin muscle and a piece of your intestines or the tissues around them pokes through the muscle.
 This can be painful.

 You may have pain when you're active.
 Or it may be painful when you strain during a bowel movement or lift something heavy.

-Surgery can help with your pain.
+Surgery repairs the hernia.
 It can also prevent serious problems that can happen if an organ or tissue gets stuck in the hernia.

 Laparoscopic surgery leaves several small scars.
 Open surgery leaves one long scar.
 The scars fade with time.